What You Need to Know about BOI Reporting & How REDW Can Help

 Reporting companies may need to obtain information from their beneficial owners and report that information to FinCEN.

-2. A foreign company registered to do business in any U.S. state or Indian tribe by such a filing.
+Your company may be a reporting company if it is a foreign company registered to do business in any U.S. state or Indian tribe by such a filing.

 Who does not have to report?